ptcalex/thingworx-9.1/README.md

 Stage files in the staging folder:
 - `Thingworx.war`: bring your own ThingWorx
-- DB installation scripts: the `install` folder that is part of the ThingWorx installation files
+- DB installation scripts: the `install` folder that is part of ThingWorx installation

-# Update the service installer and removal scripts
+# Tailor the service install and remove scripts

 Edit `service-install.ps1`:
 - Update the ENVIRONMENT DEFINITION section (Java home, Tomcat versions, etc.)